TRMSC/imagescene-generator/README.md

 ## Use

-Visit the [Imagescene Generator project page](https://trmsc.github.io/imagescene-generator/) for online creatings (german) or download the repository for offline usage.
+Visit the [project page](https://trmsc.github.io/imagescene-generator/) for creating imagescenes online or download the repository for an offline usage.

 ## Licence